The Universal Periodic Review

 Every person living in Estonia can make a contribution so that the questions Estonia is asked and the recommendations that are made at the review are substantive and help strengthen the protection of human rights in Estonia.
 Share your experience so that the shadow report will show the actual human rights situation in Estonia!

 Fill in the online questionnaire, attend the public meeting or contact the member organisations of the Equal Treatment Network directly!

-The project is supported by the NGO Fund of EEA Grants, which is operated by Open Estonia Foundation in cooperation with Network of Estonian Nonprofit Organizations.
+The project is supported by the Active Citizens Fund of EEA Grants, which is operated by Open Estonia Foundation in cooperation with Network of Estonian Nonprofit Organizations.

 Truth and rights